nongthaihoang/custom_font_installer/README.md

 - Be aware that not every font will work properly on Android.

 ## Google Font Installer
-- Download and install hundreds of fonts from [Google Fonts Library](https://fonts.google.com/?category=Sans+Serif) easily.
+- Download and install [Google Fonts](https://fonts.google.com) easily.
 - Just add `GF=<fontname>`, e.g. `GF=Open Sans`, to the config file.
-- Only support sans-serif/static fonts for now.
+- Static font only.